duodenum96/IntrinsicTimescales.jl/docs/src/practice/practice_3_ou.md

 \textrm{ACF}(l) = A (e^{-\frac{l}{\tau}} + B)
 ```

-where ``A`` is the amplitude and ``B`` is the offset, we can fit the ACF much more reliably.
-This is what `skip_zero_lag` is for.
+where ``A`` is the amplitude and ``B`` is the offset.
+The option `skip_zero_lag` is for this purpose.
 An example usage is

 ```julia
 acw_results = acw(data_short_ts, fs, acwtypes=:tau, skip_zero_lag=true)
 ```

-Even though we introduced two more parameters to fit, this estimation is much more reliable.
+Even though we introduced two more parameters to fit, this estimation tends to be more reliable in fMRI data.
 This method is used in [Ito et al., 2020](https://www.sciencedirect.com/science/article/pii/S1053811920306273) and [Murray et al., 2014](https://www.nature.com/articles/nn.3862).
-For more details about estimating timescales in fMRI data, see [Bonus Practice: The delicate case of fMRI data](practice_6_fmri.md).

 So far, we always assumed that the ACF is a nice exponential decay.
 This is rarely the case for EEG/MEG data where oscillatory brain activity (alpha oscillations for example) makes a considerable impact on ACF.
 We will learn how to deal with it in the next section.